DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 Some elements in **Format** require more information than just the current value in order to behave properly.
 For example, the `AES` element specifies that the archive is AES-encrypted, but does not indicate the key size.
 The next element or elements must be used as *parameters* for that element, which is thus known as a *parameterized element*.
 Format elements should have a length no greater than 256 UTF-8 bytes because I mean seriously c'mon.
 Parameters may be any length between 1 and 65536 UTF-8 bytes inclusive, depending on the requirements of the parameterized element.

 Some elements also must be in the plaintext, even if the file is encrypted, because they contain vital information about the encryption itself and/or the structure of the file.
-An encoder may also include them in the **Encrypted Format**, but only if they are also included in the **Format**.
+An encoder may also include them in the **Encrypted Format**, but only if they are also included in the plaintext **Format**.
+Other elements are potentially sensitive enough that, if the file is encrypted, they should only be in the **Encrypted Format**, not the plaintext **Format**.

 If no element in **Format** specifies the compression format, the decoder must use the DEFLATE algorithm.